-Directors who are in full time employment with the Company are entitled to a fixed salary as per their contract of employment.
+Directors who are in full time employment with the Company (i.e. Mr. Youmeshwar Ramdhony, Mr. Ashwin Bhimal Ramlochun and Frank Brusco) are entitled to a fixed salary as per their contract of employment.
 They do not receive any additional remuneration for attending the Board meetings and Committees.